Home Package management Yum Extender NG – A Graphical Front-end Tool For YUM/DNF

 What is Yum Extender NG?

 Yum Extender NG, also known as Yumex-ng, is a graphical user interface (GUI) for the popular Yum/DNF package manager used in RPM-based Linux distributions.
-The Yumex-ng provides an intuitive interface that allows users to easily install, remove, and manage software packages on their system.
+It provides an intuitive interface that allows users to easily install, remove, and manage software packages on their system.

-Yumex-ng is designed to simplify the package management process for users who may not be comfortable using the command line interface of Yum/dnf.
-With Yumex-ng, users can browse and search for software packages, view detailed information about each package, and easily install or remove them with just a few mouse clicks.
+Yumex-ng simplifies the process of installing, removing, upgrading, and updating packages with a simple yet fully functional GUI.
+It’s designed for users who may not be comfortable using the command line interface of Yum/DNF.
+With Yumex-ng, users can browse and search for software packages, view detailed information about each package, and easily install or remove them with just a few clicks.

-One of the notable features of Yumex-ng is its ability to handle dependencies automatically.
-When a user selects a package to install, Yumex will automatically detect and install any dependencies required by that package.
-This can save a lot of time and effort compared to manually installing each package and its dependencies separately.
+One notable feature of Yumex-ng is its ability to automatically handle dependencies.
+When a user selects a package to install, Yumex-ng will detect and install any required dependencies, saving time and effort compared to manually installing each package and its dependencies separately.

-Yumex-ng also provides filtering and sorting options, allowing users to quickly find the software they need based on various criteria such as package name, category, repository, and more.
-Users can also customize the view of their package list by selecting which columns to display and sorting the packages in ascending or descending order.
+Yumex-ng also offers filtering and sorting options, enabling users to quickly find the software they need based on criteria such as package name, category, or repository.
+Users can customize the package list view by choosing which columns to display and sorting the packages in ascending or descending order.

 Another useful feature of Yumex-ng is its support for multiple repositories.
-Users can easily add and manage additional software repositories, which can be helpful if they need to install software that is not available in their system's default repositories.
+Users can easily add and manage additional software repositories, which is helpful if they need to install software not available in their system's default repositories.

-Yumex-ng is also highly customizable, with many options for tweaking the interface and behavior of the application.
-Users can customize the font and color scheme, enable or disable certain features, and even customize the command line options used by Yumex-ng when running in the background.
+Yumex-ng is highly customizable, with many options for tweaking the interface and application behavior.
+Users can adjust the font and color scheme, enable or disable features, and even customize the command-line options used by Yumex-ng when running in the background.

-Yumex-ng is a free, opensource program written using Python programming language.
-It can be used on any Linux distributions that supports yum/dnf package managers.
+Yumex-ng is a free, open-source program written in Python.
+It can be used on any Linux distribution that supports Yum/DNF package managers.

 Install Yum Extender NG / Yumex-ng in Fedora Linux

-I have tested the following steps on latest Fedora 38 desktop.
-I hope this will work on other RPM-based systems as well.
+I tested the following steps on latest Fedora 38 desktop.
+I hope this will work on other Fedora versions as well.

-Yum Extender NG, or Yumex-ng, can be installed via a third-party Copr repository.
+Yum Extender NG, or Yumex-ng, can be installed via Fedora Copr repository.

 Add the Yumex-ng copr repository using command: